Automatic semigroups vs automaton semigroups: Quadratic normalisations and automatic structures

 For any set~$\Gar$, we denote by~$\Gar^+$ the free semigroup over~$\Gar$ (\resp by~$\Gar^*$ the free monoid and by~$\ttunit$ its unit element) and call its elements \emph{$\Gar$-words}.
 We write $\card{\word{w}}$ for the length of a $\Gar$-word~$\word{w}$, and $\word{w}\word{w}'$ for the product of two $\Gar$-words~$\word{w}$ and~$\word{w}'$.

-\begin{definition} Let~$\MM$ be a semigroup with a generating subset~$\Gar$.
-A \emph{normal form} for~$(\MM,\Gar)$ is a (set-theoretic) section of the canonical projection~$\EV$ from the language of $\Gar$-words onto~$\MM$, that is, a map~$\NF$ that assigns to each element of~$\MM$ a~distinguished representative $\Gar$-word:
+\begin{definition} Let~$\MM$ be a semigroup with a generating set~$\Gar$.
+A \emph{normal form} for~$(\MM,\Gar)$ is a (set-theoretic) section of the canonical projection~$\EV$ from the language of $\Gar$-words onto~$\MM$, that is, a map~$\NF$ that assigns to each element of~$\MM$ a~distinguished representative $\Gar$-word with~$\EV\circ\NF=\ID_S$:

-Whenever $\NF(\MM)$ is regular, it provides a \emph{right-automatic structure} for~$\MM$ if the language ${\mathcal L}_q=\{~(\NF(a),\NF(aq)):a\in\MM~\}$ is regular for each~$q\in\Gar$.
-The semigroup~$\MM$ then can be called a \emph{(right-)automatic semigroup}. \end{definition} We mention here the thorough and precious study in~\cite{HoffmannPhD} of the different notions (right- or left-reading \emph{vs} right- or left-multiplication) of automaticity for semigroups.
+Whenever $\NF(\MM)$ is regular, it provides a \emph{right-automatic structure} for~$\MM$ if the language ${\mathcal L}_q=\{~(\ \NF(a)\#^{\card{\NF(aq)}},\ \NF(aq)\#^{\card{\NF(a)}}\ ):a\in\MM~\}$ over the alphabet~$(\Gar\sqcup\{\#\})^2$ is regular for each~$q\in\Gar$, where the normal forms of a pair are right-padded with an extra symbol~$\#\not\in\Gar$ to equalise the lengths.
+The semigroup~$\MM$ can then be called a \emph{(right-)automatic semigroup}. \end{definition} We mention here the thorough and precious study in~\cite{HoffmannPhD} of the different notions (right- or left-reading-padding \emph{vs} right- or left-multiplication) of automaticity for semigroups.

-\begin{remark} In his seminal work~\cite[Chapter~9]{EpsteinWord}, Thurston shows how the set of these different automata recognizing the multiplication---that is, recognizing the languages~${\mathcal L}_q$ of those pairs of normal forms of elements differing by a right factor~$q\in\Gar$---in Definition~\ref{def-automaticsem} can be replaced with advantage by a single letter-to-letter transducer (see Definition~\ref{def-thurston}) that computes the normal forms via iterated runs, each run both providing one brick of the final normal from and outputting a word still to be normalised. \end{remark}
+\begin{remark} In his seminal work~\cite[Chapter~9]{EpsteinWord}, Thurston shows how the whole set of these different automata recognizing the multiplication---that is, recognizing the languages~${\mathcal L}_q$ ---in Definition~\ref{def-automaticsem} can be replaced with advantage by a single letter-to-letter transducer over the alphabet~$\Gar$ (see Definition~\ref{def-thurston}) that computes the normal forms via iterated runs: each run both provides one symbol of the final normal form and outputs a word still to be normalised. \end{remark}